SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 }).pipe(share());
 ```

-In order to apply the `share` operator, we must pass it as an argument to the `pipe` method.
+To apply the `share` operator, we must pass it as an argument to the `pipe` method.

 The `share` operator returns a new Observable that shares the original one.